 The TExES Mathematics / Science Exam is a certification examination that is designed to determine whether or not an individual has the knowledge necessary to teach mathematics and science at the middle school level in the Texas public school system.
 This exam assesses the individual’s knowledge of a variety of mathematical and science-related topics and the individual’s understanding of the teaching methods required to effectively teach these subjects.
 This exam may be required, in addition to or instead of the Generalist 4 – 8 Exam, in order to become a certified middle school teacher in the state of Texas depending on the exact type of teaching position the individual is pursuing.
-The exam consists of 110 multiple choice questions, 100 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 120 multiple choice questions that are related to the following areas:

 The exam-taker will be supplied with a Formula and Definitions Reference Sheet, a scientific calculator, and a copy of the Periodic Table for the exam.
 The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The registration fee for the Mathematics and Science 4 – 8 Exam is $82 and the exam is only administered in a paper-based format.
+The registration fee for the Mathematics and Science 4 – 8 Exam is $131 and the exam is computer-administered.
 However, there are usually other exams and fees that are required in addition to this exam in order to become certified as an entry-level middle school teacher within the state of Texas.

 Sample Study Notes

 1. Explain what math is and why the basics are important.